TheWover/MemProcFS/README.md

 MemProcFS:
 ===============================
-[This is a fork that allows dumping LSASS.]
+[This is a fork that allows reading LSASS memory dumps.]

 MemProcFS is an easy and convenient way of viewing physical memory as files in a virtual file system.